Audreykacur/SoftwareEngineering/Jan13.md

 Three Ways to Apply UML
 - UML as sketch – informal and incomplete diagrams created to explore difficult parts of the problem or solution.
 - UML as blueprint – relatively detailed design diagrams used either for
-	- Reverse engineering
+	- Reverse engineering: to visulize and better understand exsisting code in UML diagrams
 	- Code generation (forward engineering)
-- UML as programming language
+- UML as programming language :

 Three Perspectives to Apply UML
 - Conceptual perspective – the diagrams describe real things.